bashfx/fx-sync/README.md

 Now that I have the basics working it may be a minute before I get around to fully debugging/cleaning up but feel free to toy around and if you have any recommendations please let me know.

+Warning -- first make sure you have essential files backed before attempting to use xsync with them; I recommend to test with a set of dummy directories to make sure everything is working ok before running live files.
+"Works on my machine"